 The ‘daddy’ of them all is Winter Wonderland in Hyde Park, a mammoth of a Christmas Market with over 200 huts, more than 100 rides and a Santa village.
 It’s fun, but it gets super crowded – I prefer heading to Wintertime in Southbank or Winterville in Clapham Common, which also have the added benefit of feeling less ‘package’ and have a little more local flair.

 Other Christmas markets to visit in London are the Japanese-themed Hyper Japan Christmas market in Wapping and the Christmas Fair at the Chelsea Physic Gardens.
+If you’re in London in December, try to visit at least one Christmas market – or even better, join this London Christmas Markets Tour with a local!

 3) The Best Christmas Windows